The page has been translated by Gen AI.

 Some organizations also include development, alpha, beta, and release stages.

-Test types for each stageEach stage can perform various types of tests in the production phase, such as unit testing, integration testing, system testing, UAT, smoke testing, load testing, and A/B testing.
+Test types for each stageEach stage can perform various types of testing, such as unit testing, integration testing, system testing, UAT, smoke testing, load testing, and A/B testing, in the production phase.

-Monitoring and ReportingMonitor system faults and failures, and send notifications when a failure occurs.
+Monitoring and ReportingMonitor system defects and failures, and send alerts when a failure occurs.

 Infrastructure provisioningDefine the infrastructure provisioning method for each stage.